 Methods of Purifying water

-Like many people new to hiking, I started with the cheapest and easiest, and discovering the pitfalls upgrading as my hiking needs and experience changed over time.
+Like many people new to hiking, I started with the cheapest and easiest, then as my hiking needs and experience changed over time, I moved on to to methods (freely available in New Zealand)

 Here is my water purifying evolution, I started with;